SciML/NonlinearSolve.jl/docs/src/solvers/NonlinearSystemSolvers.md

 - `NewtonRaphson()`:A Newton-Raphson method with swappable nonlinear solvers and autodiff methods for high performance on large and sparse systems.
+- `TrustRegion()`: A Newton Trust Region dogleg method with swappable nonlinear solvers and autodiff methods for high performance on large and sparse systems.

 ### SimpleNonlinearSolve.jl